 In the words of Dr. T.G.
 LONGSTAFF, a seasoned traveler, and mountaineer, who first set foot on the summit of Mt.
 Trishul.

-"I still believe that Garhwal is the most beautiful country of all Asia.
+"I still believe that Garhwal is the most beautiful country in all Asia.
 Neither the primitive immensity of Karakoram, aloof domination of Mt.
 Everest, the softer Caucasian beauties of the Hindu Kush or any of the many other regions of Himachal can compare with Garhwal.
-Mountains and valleys, forests and Alps birds and animals, butterflies and flowers, all combine to make sum of delight unsurpassable elsewhere.
+Mountains and valleys, forests and Alps birds and animals, butterflies and flowers, all combine to make the sum of delight unsurpassable elsewhere.
 The human interest is stronger than in any other mountain region of the world, for these anciently named peaks are written of in the earliest annals of the Indo-Aryan Race."

 Undoubtedly the center stage of the Indian Himalayas is formed by Garhwal.
 Garhwal, the land of many garhs, or forts, has been closely connected to the people of India since time immemorial.
 The Garhwal Himalayas seem to embody a mystical truth beyond the common precepts of man, a quality that has attracted sages and pilgrims alike for countless centuries.
 The peaks of Garhwal have not only aroused a sense of awe and eternity but also inspired great metaphysics and poetry.
 It is the birthplace of Hinduism's two most holy rivers - the Ganga (Ganges) and the Yamuna.
 Here lie the char dhams -- the four Himalayan shrines -- which have attracted Hindu pilgrims for ages.
 Every stone in the Himalayas is said to have a sanctity of its own, every hill-top a divine aspect and every stream a profound holiness.